Chapter 2: Conversion Funnel Optimization - The Cascade Effect

 "After 3 days, Variant B is winning by 5%!
 Let's ship it!"

 Checking results before statistical significance is reached leads to false positives.
 You'll roll out "improvements" that actually hurt performance.
+Research shows that peeking at results daily increases your false positive rate from the intended 5% to over 30%.

 The Fix